diogoaurelio/schedoscopeWiki/Why-Schedoscope.md

 You specify all of your view in one place.
 By following the DRY-Principle - do not repeat yourself - Schedoscope avoids inconsistencies and mismatches between different views.

 Schedoscope allows to define common parts of your table as templates (or traits in Scala terminology).
-If you, for example
+If you, for example, use a timestamp column in every table, you may define this as a template.

 ## Powerful scheduling